IrtizaZaidi356/CODSOFT/README.md

 Thank you for your attention.
-This project offers a practical example of data analysis and machine learning in action.
+This project offers a practical example of data analysis, data science and machine learning in action.